orientechnologies/orientdb-docs/src/distributed/Data-Centers.md

 For example, if a write operation is executed by a server where its data center's write quorum setting is `majority`, then the used quorum will be `majority` between only the servers located in the same data center.

-Example about the configuration of 2 data centers, "rome" and "austin", with rispectively 3 and 2 servers.
+Example about the configuration of 2 data centers, "rome" and "austin", with respectively 3 and 2 servers.

 ```json
 {